Shak-o/C-Examples/Solid/Solid/Docs/SRP.md

 ﻿### **Single Responsibility Principle (SRP)** **Definition**: A class should have only one reason to change, meaning it should only have one responsibility or one purpose.
+The functional in theory requiring changes should be only one.

 **Why**: This makes the code easier to understand, test, and maintain.

 **Pattern to Implement SRP**:
 - **Facade Pattern**: To group related functionality and delegate responsibilities to individual classes.
 - **Repository Pattern**: To separate data access logic from business logic.

+In OOP:
+Encapsulation: Ensure that a class encapsulates a single responsibility or cohesive functionality.

 ---